berndporr/rplidar_rpi/README.md

 This repository contains a C++ class which reads the coordinates and also does the motor control via PWM of the RPI.

+A 360 degree scan is provided by a callback at the sampling rate of the LIDAR which is kept at 300RPM (5Hz).

 ## Wiring